aikido fearless heart new hope pennsylvania lambertville new jersey NJ PA Frenchtown Doylestown Newtown Yardley Martial

 Curious about aikido?
 Give it a try by attending our free class, offered to prospective students on the first Saturday of each month from 10-11 AM.
 Arrive 10 minutes before class, and bring comfortable clothing you can move in (like sweatpants and a t-shirt).
 If you are unable to attend on Saturday, we offer everyone one free class.
 Please email or call 267-337-1818 to schedule.

-Next Free Class - Saturday, December 3 at 10 AM.
-Sign up for two months that day and receive 10% off.
+Next Free Class - Saturday, March 3 at 10 AM.

 Weapons training is an integral part of aikido.
 By working with weapons, one can feel the weight, balance, stance, timing, and distance of one's body movement, oftentimes more easily than without them.
 Many empty handed techniques are derived from sword work, and thus training with weapons complements our practice.